morintd/morintd/README.md

  - CI implementation / Quality process
  - Project analysis and management

-I also sometimes intervene on backend, I confess being drawn to **NestJS**.
+I also sometimes work on Back-End projects, I confess being drawn to **NestJS**.

 My tech stack in one line : React, React Native, Redux / Redux Saga, NestJS, Jest, Enzyme, Puppeteer, Electron, Typescript, GitLab (CI), prettier, eslint, npm, AWS

-My profile has a lot to do with software architecture.
-I appreciate being present at the start of a new project to participate in the technical choices: this is where I have the most fun and where I offer the most value.

 If you are interested in my profile or if you simply need some advice, do not hesitate to contact me, the simplest way is my [LinkedIn](https://www.linkedin.com/in/teddy-morin/).